ESP32 — ESP-IDF v6

 4. Press F5 to start a debug session

-You can set breakpoints, inspect variables, and step through code line by line.
+You can set breakpoints, inspect variables, watch memory regions, and step through code line by line.

 ExtensionPublisherPurpose